 Most Americans spend money (and lots of it!) to get exercise.
 Homesteaders get it for free, seriously.
 But instead of getting it in crammed indoor gyms with stale air at five or six AM before work, we get it under gorgeous sunrises while collecting fresh eggs and herbs, smelling lovely flowers and fragrant plants, and listening to the birds and the bees pollinate our plants.
 It is just a free part of the homesteading experience, no monthly fee required, just a backyard or a back quarter acre or more!

-Finances suddenly tight?
-Job lost overnight?
+Are finances suddenly tight?
+Sudden job loss?
 When you have no slack in your system, such things can be devastating, or at the very least, incredibly stressful.
 But if you have a garden full of food, a cellar full of foodstuffs, a large stack of firewood to heat and cook with, things don’t seem so bad.
 Many families we know (ours included) got through sudden tough times because homesteading insulated us from the shocks and stresses of sudden, even extreme financial changes.